ministryofjustice/cloud-platform-tools-image/README.md

-# cloud-platform-tools-image
+# MoJ Cloud Platform 'tools' image

-The repository produces two images:
+A docker image with a set of useful software tools installed, for managing the cloud platform.

-- the main image includes:
+The image includes:

   - `aws`
   - `git-crypt`
   - `helm`